Introduction

 2. Product Category Match

-Has the factory made similar products before: figures, themed homeware, collectible toys, or character electronics?
+Has the factory made similar products before, such as figures, themed homeware, collectible toys, or character electronics?

 3. Tooling Control